 That was the end of my pumpkin book plans, but as often happens, the kids were so excited about the color books that we came up with so many uses for it!
 I love it when learning is child-led and just naturally flows.

-Others chose to use the laminated pages as playdough mats, and smooshed in the correct color of playdough to cover the pumpkin.
+Then, I decided to add the laminated pages to our pumpkin fine motor activities.
+My preschoolers smooshed in the correct color of playdough to cover the pumpkin.
 Playdough is always a staple in my classroom and home!

 It seems like most preschoolers love fall and all its fun activities, and my kids absolutely adored these pumpkin emergent readers!
 We’ll be pulling them out several times during the season for math and literacy practice.